 b) Evaluated the design and tested the operating effectiveness of the key internal financial controls around revenue recognition including controls around contract approvals, invoice approval, determining the amount of variable consideration, estimation of budgeted contract costs and recording of receipt;

-c) Performed substantive testing by selecting a sample of continuing and new contracts entered with customers during the year and performed following procedures:
+c) Performed substantive testing by selecting a sample of continuing and new contracts entered with customers during the year and performed the following procedures:

 i.
 Analyzed the contracts and identified distinct performance obligations in such contracts.